Trump aide Walt Nauta pleads not guilty in Mar-a-Lago documents case

 - Published

-Former President Donald Trump's aide Walt Nauta has pleaded not guilty to charges brought by federal investigators in the Mar-a-Lago classified documents case.
+Donald Trump's aide Walt Nauta has pleaded not guilty to charges related to hiding secret documents for his boss at Mar-a-Lago, the former president's residence.

 The navy veteran, who was indicted at the same time as Mr Trump, faces six charges, including conspiracy and making false statements.